ultraio/docs-blockchain/docs/blockchain/contracts/nft-contract/nft-actions/stofrcfg.a.staging.md

 ## Technical Behavior

-Only `ultra.nft.ft` account can set Uniq offer config
+Only `ultra.nft.ft` account can set Uniq offer configurations.

 The action stores the configurations to `offercfg.a` singleton table with the specified arguments.